The 2022 Conservation Dog Conference

 The conference will bring together a diverse range of around 100 scientists, ecologists, government officials, land managers, industry dog handlers and trainers on an international scale to discuss key topics on the use of working dogs in conservation.

 The 2022 Conservation Dog Conference theme is “Working Together: a scientific and practitioner-based exploration of working dogs within conservation.”

 – An examination of the oldest working relationships; human and canine.

 – Bringing together leading scientists, ecologists, dog handlers and trainers in discussions around the use of conservation dogs.

-– The Conservation Dog Conference is expected to bring together approximately 200 delegates and attendees from across Australasia and around the world, for this event.
+– The Conservation Dog Conference is expected to bring together approximately 100 delegates and attendees from across Australasia and around the world, for this event.

-Dr. Megan Parker, Working Dogs for Conservation
+Dr. Megan Parker, Center for Large Landscape Conservation

 Dr. Parker began pioneering training methods for conservation detection dogs in 1996 and has worked on projects across the globe to end wildlife trafficking, stop invasive species and protect wild populations and places.
 We are thrilled to have Megan over to Australia to talk about her work with conservation dogs.